HighMark School Development, BASIS Independent McLean

-Gilbane is providing Design/Build and Initial Outfitting services for a renovated Hyperbaric Chamber Facility in San Antonio.
+Gilbane provided Design/Build and Initial Outfitting services for a renovated Hyperbaric Chamber Facility in San Antonio.

-Gilbane is providing Design-Build and Initial Outfitting services to the Air Force Medical Service via the Little Rock COE Design-Build Initial Outfitting (DBIO) MATOC.
-This project of 12,781SF will provide an addition and 500SF of renovated area, a multi-person hyperbaric chamber and ancillary space.
-Inpatient services are relocating from Lackland AFB to Brooke Army Medical Center, creating the joint Army/Air Force SAMMC campus.
+Gilbane provided Design-Build and Initial Outfitting services to the Air Force Medical Service via the Little Rock COE Design-Build Initial Outfitting (DBIO) MATOC.
+This project of 12,781SF provided an addition and 500SF of renovated area, a multi-person hyperbaric chamber and ancillary space.
+Inpatient services relocated from Lackland AFB to Brooke Army Medical Center, creating the joint Army/Air Force SAMMC campus.

 With the consolidation of military inpatient medical services, the Air Force is relocating its hyperbaric chamber and ancillary services to SAMMC.